 Finally, don’t think that Double Espresso is something crazy fast.
 If the above seem clear to you, you should definitely try it — and then our weekday rides which are faster (and crazier on Thursdays).

-When you submit any information via this website, the data that you have provided in the Name, Email, Address, City & Postcode, Country, Phone, or any other fields (hereinafter — the Personal Data) is transmitted by our Website Provider to a technical email address at our Email Provider.
+When you submit any information via this website, the data that you have provided in Your name, Phone, Email, Address, City & postcode, Country, or any other field (hereinafter — the Personal Data) is transmitted by our Website Provider to a technical email address at our Email Provider, or our Newsletter Provider.

 The data transmitted from you to the Website Provider is encrypted with TLS.
 Our Website Provider is: Tilda Publishing Ltd. (Ireland) Privacy Policy: tilda.cc/privacy Terms of Service: tilda.cc/terms

 The data collected by us is only stored in an accessible way for as long as necessary for the respective purpose for which a particular piece of data has been collected.
-After you have subscribed via email, you can always use the "unsubscribe" link in the end of any regular email.
+In the end of any non-individual email from us, we place a link to unsubscribe.
 In any case, you can write to a@dbb.rs that we must delete your Personal data.